WE! ARE! HERE! - an artistic “Despite it All!”

 An artistic commemoration project is currently being prepared together with survivors.
-It will open on the 80th anniversary of the Wannsee Conference.
+It opened on the 80th anniversary of the Wannsee Conference.

 On January 20, 1942, fifteen men met in a villa on Berlin's Wannsee Lake for a working breakfast.
-They belonged to various ministries, NSDAP and governmental divisions.
-The aim of the meeting was to enable participants to coordinate the Nazi regime´s decision to murder eleven million Jews in Europe.
+They were members of the NSDAP or belonged to various ministries and governmental divisions.
+The aim of the meeting was to enable participants to coordinate the Nazi regime’s decision to murder eleven million Jews in Europe.
 The goal was the perfect organization of the greatest crime in human history.
 The organizational plans agreed upon at the Wannsee Conference ultimately led to the murder of six million Jews.
-The survivors, on the other hand, were able to escape the extermination plans.
+Some, however survived plans for their extermination.
 These survivors and their descendants are here among us.

 The visual images of the fifteen perpetrators have now faded from public consciousness.
 Nonetheless, if you search for them, you will find their biographies, with their lives described in books and on the internet.
 Their victims, however, including the survivors, are mostly depersonalized in the public consciousness.
 They are known as "the victims" or "the victims and their descendants."

 This lack of personal identity is now being countered by an artistic commemorative concept entitled: "WE!
 ARE!
 HERE!"
-Using a special camera, survivors will be portrayed together with a grandchild or great-grandchild for the commemorative installation.
+Using a special camera, survivors are portrayed together with a grandchild or great-grandchild for the commemorative installation.
 Each photograph in this series of portraits unites the past, the present and the future.
-These pictures are not only meant to focus on the survival and unimaginable suffering of the survivors, but to point to the future.
-They are a photographic “Despite it All!”
+These pictures are not only meant to focus on the survival and unimaginable suffering of the survivors, but to point to the future - a photographic “Despite it All!”

-The exhibition has opened 80 years after the Wannsee Conference on January 20, 2022, in the Parliament Building in Berlin: www.wsh2022.de
+The exhibition first opened 80 years after the Wannsee Conference on January 20, 2022, in the Parliament Building in Berlin and has since been exhibited at various locations, for example in Washington, D.C. www.wsh2022.de

 For the most part, English language research on the Third Reich has focused on its political, economic and military structures.
 Comparatively little attention has been paid to the ideological underpinnings of National Socialism, however; to the ideas and discourses that informed the beliefs and actions of both major and minor actors in Hitler’s Germany.